 - The trend of bigger food portions in restaurants and at home.

 - Consumption of excess sugar in sweetened drinks, juices, shakes, desserts, cakes, chocolates or ice cream.

 - Kids spending more time watching TV, playing video games or sitting at the computer.

 Preteens and teens are old enough to make decisions about their own health.
 But your guidance still matters.
 Work together with your child to help him make smart choices.
 Involve the entire family on the right track with food, exercise, and less screen use.

 Before we see the Indian Diet plan for Childhood Obesity, Let us first see some important diet tips for overweight child Age 10 to 15 years

 Diet tips for Childhood Obesity; Overweight child Age 10 to 15 year :

 - Include lots of fruits, vegetables.

-- Follow a rainbow colour plate method.
-Include as many coloured vegetables as you can in your child’s plate throughout the day.
+- Follow a rainbow color plate method.
+Include as many colored vegetables as you can in your child’s plate throughout the day.